Are cold showers good for Fibromyalgia?

 I shall assume you are ferociously nodding your head right now, good then, let us get on with the post.

 Cold water therapy has been written about a lot, and I really do mean a lot.
+However, not many related to Fibromyalgia.
 You can find cold showering blog posts on pretty much every single health website going these days.
 I myself could find, and send you, at least 30 articles about the benefits of cold showers within 5 minutes of waking from a drunken stupor!

-There are many claims that cold showers will help with a lot of things, most annoyingly, its the claim of boosting the immune system that gets most of the limelight.
+There are many claims that cold showers will help with a lot of things, most annoyingly, it’s the claim of boosting the immune system that gets most of the limelight.
 We do have multiple studies that show an increase of cortisol, norepinephrine and such that does come with the physiological response to cold showering.
-However, these studies also show us that there is little to nothing in the way of immune modulation.
+However, these studies also show us that there is little to nothing in the way of immune modulation, more so the increased sympathetic tone from plunging into cold water.

 Improving cognitive function and pain reduction